 By March-April 2025, we expect the first flights of the MC-21 in a fully import-substituted configuration.

-As part of the strategic development of Russian aviation, work has begun on creating the PD-35 high-thrust engine, which is intended for wide-body aircraft.
+As part of the strategic development of Russian aviation, work has begun on creating a high-thrust PD-35 engine, which is intended for wide-body liners.
 Presumably, the project will be implemented in the next decade.
-The main difficulties are associated with the development of new technologies and materials.
-Work is already actively underway, and the corresponding funding is budgeted.
+The main difficulties are associated with the development of new technologies and materials Work is already actively underway, and appropriate funding has been budgeted.
 At the same time, the need for such aircraft is small: there are about 500 narrow-body aircraft for every 100 wide-body aircraft.

 Creating its own line of aircraft of different classes is a vital task for Russia, and not just a matter of prestige.
 The European Airbus and the American Boeing dominate the world, and Chinese designs such as the Comac C919 look competitive, but are still dependent on imports of technology from the West.